Should You Take Out a Personal Loan for the Holidays?

 • Taking out a holiday personal loan

 As something to consider for next holiday season, take what you plan on spending this holiday season, then divide it by 40 (for the 40 weeks of the year before holiday shopping).
-You could then make weekly deposits to a savings account or even a cash management account like SoFi Money.
+You could then make weekly deposits to a savings account or even a checking and savings account like SoFi Checking and Savings.
 By the time you start thinking about how to celebrate next year, you could have the money you need to celebrate without worrying as much about the cost.

 Trimming the List (or at Least the Cost)